SBA 504 Loans: Funding Your Project

 504 loans are no different, but the business must also have the following:

-- Qualified management experience.
+• Qualified management experience

-- A feasible business plan.
+• A feasible business plan

-- The ability to repay the loan (determined by cash flow).
+• The ability to repay the loan (determined by cash flow)

-- Gambling businesses and casinos.
+• Gambling businesses and casinos

-- Passive or speculative businesses.
+• Passive or speculative businesses

-Applicants must also meet a “credit elsewhere” test, which determines the company cannot get financing elsewhere.
+Applicants must also meet a “credit elsewhere” test, which determines that the company cannot get financing elsewhere.
 SBA loans are considered a loan of “last resort.”
 If you’re still unsure if your business is eligible, you can contact an SBA-approved lender for more information.

 How To Apply for an SBA 504/CDC Loan:

 All SBA 504 loans start with finding a Certified Development Company (CDC) in your area.
 You can use the SBA’s CDC locator tool to find one close to your business.
-You will work with CDC to prequalify and determine the amount your business is eligible for under the CDC/504 program.
+You will work with the CDC to prequalify and determine the amount your business is eligible for under the CDC/504 program.

 Once you find a CDC, you can begin working on your loan application and applying to a lending institution or marketplace.
-You can apply through United Capital Source by following these steps.
+The SBA 504 loan application process requires submitting a comprehensive business plan and financial documentation to demonstrate repayment ability.

 Step 1: Prepare Your Proposal